 It is not necessary to seek planning permission or building regulations approval for all improvements you plan to make to your home.
-The types of work you are allowed to undertake on your home which doesn’t require planning permission are defined by the Town and Country Planning (General Permitted Development) (England) Order 2015 as ‘permitted development’.
-Some work may only require ‘prior notification’ rather than full planning permission (explained more below).
+The types of work permissible without planning approval are defined by the Town and Country Planning (General Permitted Development) (England) Order 2015 as ‘permitted development’.
+Some work may only require ‘prior notification’ rather than full planning permission (explained further below).

-Before starting to build on your property it is wise to ask your council’s planning service whether your project will need planning permission.
-You can either do this yourself or ask someone to do this on your behalf, like an architect or a building surveyor.
+Before starting to build on your property, it is wise to ask your council’s planning service whether your project will need planning permission.
+You can either do this yourself, or ask someone to do this on your behalf, such as an architect or a building surveyor.
 At this stage, you should try to find out whether any statutory or non-statutory designations affect your property which may influence whether you need to seek planning permission.
-Examples include:

-- Your property is subject to an Article 4 direction restricting permitted development rights in a certain area or site
+- Your property is subject to an Article 4 direction restricting permitted development rights in a specific area or site.

-- Your property is in a National Park, Area of Outstanding Natural Beauty (AONB) or a conservation area
+- Your property is on a national park, area of outstanding natural beauty (AONB) or a conservation area.

-- Your property is registered as being of ‘special architectural or historic interest’.
+- Your property is registered as being of “special architectural or historical interest”.

-In some instances, a covenant on your land or building may resist its future use.
-Unfortunately, a covenant cannot be ignored or removed unless it is done by agreement, discharged by the Lands Tribunal or the land comes into single ownership.
-As covenants are separate legally to planning, gaining planning permission will not remove the covenant and you may still be unable to implement the planning permission until the covenant is removed.
+In some instances, a covenant on your land or building may restrict its future use.
+Unfortunately, this cannot be ignored or removed unless done by agreement; discharged by the Lands Tribunal or the land comes into single ownership.
+As covenants are legally separate to planning, gaining planning permission will not remove a covenant, and subsequently, you may still be unable to implement planning permission until the covenant has been removed.